rizzlesauce/EFogModSwap/README.md

 Run `DbdModSwap.exe` with no arguments (or double click on it from file explorer) to enter the interactive menu.

-The tool has several use cases.
-Generally, it works by configuring the settings for each use case and then running the associated menu actions to apply the changes.

-Running the `List` action at any time can provide useful information regarding your configuration.
-Not only can it generate a settings file and help troubleshoot issues, it also generates a results file with data that you may want to conveniently copy back into your settings file for certain settings (such as lists of installed and stored pakchunks and available cooked assets).

 ### Configure game folder